 Watches over the valley from the top of a hillock on its western side.
 The huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swayambhu is also known as Samhengu and the Monkey temple because of the countless monkeys living in the premises.

-Day 03- Hike down to Bhakatapur and visit Chagunarayan and drive back to Kathmandu.
+Day 03- Hike down to Bhaktapur and visit Chagunarayan and drive back to Kathmandu.

-This morning you can experience the spectacular sunrise views from Nagarkot before taking a walk through the Tilkot Forest Reserve to the region’s oldest temple: Changu Narayan.
-In the afternoon, visit the nearby city of Bhaktapur which offers great opportunities to enjoy the wonderful traditional wooden architecture of Buddhist and Hindu temples.
-It is about three hours and same day you will have the sightseeing in the followings places.
+This morning you can experience the spectacular sunrise view from Nagarkot before taking a walk through the Tilkot Forest Reserve to the region’s oldest temple Changu Narayan.
+In the afternoon, visit the nearby city of Bhaktapur which offers great opportunities to enjoy the wonderful traditional wooden architecture built during the reign of the Malla kings.

 Changu Narayan Temple is dedicated to Lord Vishnu and is one of the oldest temples of Nepal.
 It has a pillar inscription of great importance, and this is the earliest inscription known in Nepal.
 The temple remains a milestone in Nepali temple architecture with rich embossed works.
 It is also one of the World Heritage Sites of Nepal.

 As you walk in the square, you feel a sense of inner harmony.
 Bhaktapur Durbar Square is a collection of the Pagoda and shikhara-style temples with a fifty-five-windows palace of brick and wood.
 The attractions of the Bhaktapur Durbar Square are the Lion Gate, the Golden Gate, the Palace, art galleries, and the statue of King Bhupindra Malla.